YasinKone/Configuring-On-premises-Active-Directory-within-Azure-VMs/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial guides you on how to deploy active directery using two virtual machines from Microsoft Azure creating a domain controller and client.<br />